Sharing Together

 Why we are doing it

-This initiative develops a strategic agenda that will articulate knowledge mobilization priorities.
-The agenda, aligned with CAMH's strategic plan, will build capacity for equitable, compassionate care and meaningful policy responses.
-These priorities will support the transformation of the mental health and addictions system in the service of diverse individuals, families and communities across Ontario and beyond.
+This initiative develops a strategic agenda that articulates knowledge mobilization priorities.
+The agenda, aligned with CAMH's strategic plan, builds capacity for equitable, compassionate care and meaningful policy responses.
+These priorities support the transformation of the mental health and addictions system in the service of diverse individuals, families and communities across Ontario and beyond.

 Our guiding values

-Using a multi-phase approach, we will collect data on knowledge mobilization priorities across a range of topics.
-We are inviting input from diverse interest groups:
+Using a multi-phase approach, we collected data on knowledge mobilization priorities across a range of topics.
+We invited input from diverse interest groups:

-These groups will provide information on issues that align with their experiences and expertise.
-Following the sharing of this information, we will the synthesize responses, consult knowledge mobilization literature and policy priorities in order to set strategic recommendations.
+These groups provided information on issues that align with their experiences and expertise.
+Following the sharing of this information, we synthesized responses and consulted knowledge mobilization literature and policy priorities in order to set strategic recommendations.

 An information sheet is available here.